official-notfishvr/shadcn-ui/README.md

 # shadcnui

-A C# UI component library inspired by shadcn/ui.
-Provides reusable, customizable components for .NET applications using Unity's IMGUI system.
+A C# UI component library inspired by shadcn/ui. for .NET applications using Unity's IMGUI system.

 ## Installation